ThirVondukr/passlib/docs/lib/passlib.context.rst

 Hash Migration
 --------------
-Applications which want to detect and re-encrypt deprecated hashes will want to use one of the following methods:
+Applications which want to detect and regenerate deprecated hashes will want to use one of the following methods:

 .. automethod:: CryptContext.verify_and_update